krtkush/krtkush.github.io/_posts/2019-05-04-handler-is-not-thread.md

 tags: [Code, threading, Android]
 ---

 One mistake I see Android developers make is that they consider making a `handler` equivalent to starting a new thread.
-It is not uncommon to come accross questions like [these](https://stackoverflow.com/questions/6964011/handler-vs-asynctask-vs-thread/9800870#9800870).
+It is not uncommon to come accross questions like [these](https://stackoverflow.com/questions/6964011/handler-vs-asynctask-vs-thread/9800870#9800870);which confuse handler with a thread.

 In this post I'll explain what a Handler is and how to use it.

 `Handler` is unique to Android and is not part of Java's native multi-threading toolkit.
 It has one job and that is to enable a thread to communicate with another thread.
 What do we mean by communicate with another thread?
 Two things -

 1. We can send a `Message` object to the Handler and have the `Handler` extract data from it in its `handleMessage` method.

 2. We can execute a block of code wrapped around in a `Runnable` on the other thread.

 Suppose we have a thread `A` as the main thread (UI thread) and `B` as a worker thread.
 Now, we want to log some text in `B` that is sent by thread `A`